thlib/go-timezone-local/README.md

 go run main.go
 ```

-It should print your OS timezone.
+It should print the go runtime timezone.

 For developers of github.com/thlib/go-timezone-local/tzlocal, updating the list of time zones in windows
 -----